fboehm/fboehm.us/content/_index.md

 ---

-Welcome to my personal website!
+Welcome to my website!
 I'm a postdoctoral researcher and biostatistician at the University of Massachusetts Medical School.
 My research is in statistical methods for systems genetics.